Roberto Landi: Coaching career

 Landi served as goalkeeping coach for the United States national team during their 1990 and 1994 FIFA World Cup campaigns.
 From 1992 to 1995 he served as head coach of Italian amateur team Marignano.
 In 1998, he became head coach of the Georgia U21 national team, and later filled the same position for the Lithuania U21 in 2001.
 He obtained a UEFA Pro License in 2003, and was part of Messina managing staff in their 2002–03 campaign.

 In January 2005 he became head coach of National Bucharest, where he achieved a record 17 wins in a row.
 He left the post in September 2005, citing personal reasons, later being appointed as Qatar U21 head coach.
 He then briefly moved in Hungary, serving as FC Sopron head for three matches in the 2006–07 season before being sacked for losing their local derby to Győr.

 In October 2007 he was linked with the managing position at Port Vale F.C. through his agent Bryan Yeubrey.

 In June 2008 Landi was linked with Scottish First Division side Livingston He was appointed manager of the club on 11 June, August 2008 best coach of the month.

 In June 2009, he was unveiled as new head coach of Royale Union Saint-Gilloise.
 He was however dismissed later in December due to money problems with the club.

 He was hired in January 2011 to be the Liberia national team, but was sacked in February 2012.
 He was linked to the position again in May 2014.

+The Italian was the manager of Zambian side City of Lusaka between 2017 and 2018.
+During his time in Lusaka, he was publicly critical of refereeing in Zambia.

+He was appointed manager of Georgian side FC Kolkheti-1913 Poti for the 2018-19 season but left the role after three months.

+In September 2019, Landi was appointed manager of CAPS United in Zimbabwe.
+The owners said the aim of the appointment was to utilise Landi's overseas contacts in order to export their talent abroad.

+His next destination was Ghana.
+He was appointed manager of Ashanti Gold in February 2020, but did not begin his role until September due to the COVID-19 pandemic.
+However, Landi left the club in October 2020 claiming the club had refused to pay him since being appointed manager.

+Landi applied for the Nigera managers job in August 2024.
+He was publicly critical of the NFF for their handling of the selection process.